berkeleymt/berkeley.mt/content/news/2023-11-04_bmt-2023-lunch_tiebreak.md

 | 4:15 PM | Guts Begins                           |
 | 5:45 PM | Awards Begins                         |

-Tiebreaker qualifiers will be announced on our website in another news post at 2:40PM.
+Tiebreaker qualifiers will be announced on our website in another news post at 2:40 PM.